 Research, research, research, and just when you think that that the research is enough research some more.
 What do I mean by research?
 We interview our clients and find out exactly what websites they like and why they like them.
 What do they like about the competition(s) websites?
 What don’t they like about their website?
 I could spend a lot of time talking about this step/phase, but it is too time-consuming for this article.
 I will write another post just talking about research and software(s) that help.
 You will find that it is a lot more than just figuring out what ad words to string together on Google or Bing.
 It is a crucial topic on its own.
 Especially the part about knowing the client’s industry.

 Step Two – Get the campaign running

-That plan will most likely tell you where your advertising dollars are going to be spent and what type of ads will be run.
+That plan will most likely tell you where your advertising dollars are going to be spent, and what type of ads will be run.
 Where are the ads going to run?
-On Google, Bing, Yahoo, LinkedIn or Facebook?
-What services will your budget dollars be extended too?
-SEO (search engine optimization), or PPC (Pay-Per-Click) or Display, video, live-chat advertising?
-SMM (Social Media Marketing)?
-Is your budget covering all of these services or others that I haven’t even listed here?
+On Google, Bing, Yahoo, Instagram, youtube or Facebook?
+What services will your budget dollars support?
+SEO (search engine optimization), or PPC (Pay-Per-Click) or Display, video, live-chat advertising, SMM (Social Media Marketing)?
+Have you considered adding LinkedIn to your Social Media Strategy?
+Is your budget covering all of these services or others not listed here?
 At this point let’s assume your campaign(s) are up and running.

 At this point, most agencies will tell you that they need at least a few weeks to make sure that the campaigns are running well.
 And during this time they will be going in and making changes.
 Finding keywords that work, removing those that don’t work.
 Blocking out certain keywords so that your traffic appears to be within the parameters for success.
 Making sure that if your service area is geographic that towns with the same name from other states get excluded.
 We do all of this, and we do it as well or better than most other agencies.